Jet: Multilevel Graph Partitioning on Graphics Processing Units: Partitioner Performance Evaluation

-Next, we identify our partitioner's strengths and weaknesses by breaking down the input instances by graph class in Figures \ref{fig:cut_class} and \ref{fig:best_in_class}.
+We classify our partitioner's strengths and weaknesses by graph type using Figures \ref{fig:cut_class} and \ref{fig:best_in_class}.
 Our partitioner is dominant on finite element problems, optimization problems, social networks, semiconductor problems, and artificial complex networks.
-Of the social networks, our partitioner only failed to produce the best cut on amazon08 and dblp10, which are the two smallest social networks in our test set.
-We have a moderate strength on biology graphs, with Mt-KaHIP beating us on the two smallest kmer graphs, and Metis beating us on the largest kmer graph.
+Of the social networks, our partitioner only failed to produce the best cut on all amazon08 and dblp10 instances, which are the two smallest social networks in our test set, and one instance for com-Orkut.
+We have a moderate strength on biology graphs, with ours obtaining the best cuts for most ppa and cage15 instances, and Mt-KaHyPar-D obtaining the best cuts on most of the kmer graph instances.
 Our weaknesses include the artificial meshes, web crawls, and road networks.
 Excluding the web crawls, most of the graphs in these classes have an underlying 2D structure.
+We explore the reason for our poor performance on the web crawls and 2D problems in the effectiveness test section.